twrackers/Calculus-library/README.md

 A *Differentiator* object approximates the time derivative of the input values presented to it.
 A *TimeStep* must be created beforehand to set the sampling time interval.

+### HighPass ###

+A *HighPass* object performs a first-order high-pass filtering of the input values presented to it.
+A *HighPass* object is constructed with a time constant, in the same units as the *TimeStep*.
+A *TimeStep* must be created beforehand to set the sampling time interval.

 ### Integrator ###

 An *Integrator* object approximates the time integral of the input values presented to it.
 A *TimeStep* must be created beforehand to set the sampling time interval.